 There were also glorious Amiga's playing Lemmings (but somebody had stolen the mouse ball! bloody bastard!!), Atari's 2600 playing Freeway and Pitfall - with the original mighty Atari joysticks.
 There was also a Commodore 64 which almost fell over our feet (the tray was somehow feeble and the screws were not very well tightened), I think I hadn't been that horrified since a semaphore fell over me!
 I also tried to play Metroid Prime (in a Nintendo gamecube), since I'm superfan of Metroid since playing the Metroid NES version.
 The graphics were SUPERCOOL, I loved when Samus converts into a ball, and the funky lightning which it leaves behind when moving.
 But I didn't manage to open a single door and was stuck in a weird corridor so I just left it there and switched to Outrun.

-It was also funny to see again real Atari Lynx (god, it was big, and in 1991 it looked small!), original Gameboy, Game Gear, and lots more of later consoles and what was more funny, lots of 1980's LCD screen handheld machines, like the Donkey Kong or Space Invaders one.
+It was also funny to see again a real Atari Lynx (god, it was big, and in 1991 it looked small!), original Gameboy, Game Gear, and lots more of later consoles and what was funnier, lots of 1980's LCD screen handheld machines, like the Donkey Kong or Space Invaders one.
 And a Simon!

 There was a little area dedicated to the games audio but that one was a bit weak, consisting basically in a couple of headphones connected to a cd player with games music - which turned to be mainly chiptunes! so it didn't surprise me too much.